 Here’s what you need to know about cheap electricity

-You’re not just paying for the kilowatt hours.
-Your Retail Electric Provider will also have other fees and charges you’ll be expected to cover, one way or another.
+You’re not just paying for the kilowatt-hours.
+Your retail electric provider (REP) will also have other fees you’ll be expected to cover, one way or another.
 Your bill might include any or all of the following charges:

 - delivery of your electricity